sb255/Data-Structures/README.md

         }

-        /*--- Printing the keys and values of a hashMap using Lambdas: ---*/
+        /*--- Printing the keys and values of a HashMap using Lambdas: ---*/

         hm.entrySet().forEach(e->{
         System.out.println(e.getKey() + " " + e.getValue());